-I definitely recommend breaking up the hike and making it a weekend-trip by camping the night before you hike to Half Dome.
+I definitely recommend breaking up the hike and making it a weekend-trip by camping the night before hiking Half Dome.
 Not only will this make for a more enjoyable trip, but I also feel like it’s slightly easier to obtain a permit this way.

 (This is a lot of info- bear with me!
 Wanted to give you all the details so you can be fully prepared.
-If you already have a permit, skip down to the bottom for tips to hike Half Dome)
+If you already have a permit, skip down to the bottom for hiking Half Dome tips).

 The Half Dome cables are up from around mid-May to early October each year.
 Permits are required to hike up the Half Dome cables, allowing 300 people per day (225 day hikers and 75 backpackers).

 If you choose to do the Half Dome hike in one day, you must apply for your Half Dome permit via the preseason lottery in March.
 Each preseason lottery application can be for up to 6 people and you can choose up to 7 dates.
 (For a better chance of winning, choose a weekday instead of the weekend).

 You must designate the name of your “trip leader” on your application, and that person must be present on your trip if you win.
 Each person can only apply as a trip leader once per lottery.
 The application period is March 1st-31st, and you will find out if you won the Half Dome hike permit by mid-April.
 You can apply for the preseason lottery (in March) at Recreation.gov.

 There is a non-refundable application fee of $10.
 You will then be charged another $10 fee if you win the Half Dome permit.

 If you want to break up the hike and camp (recommended), backpackers apply for a different lottery, through the Wilderness Permit.
 They allot 75 permits per day for backpackers.